+Articles, resources on social media, and conference presentations on these topics are proliferating at a rate that most educators are now familiar with maker education.
 How to Run a Maker Madness Tourney at Your School by @AnnemarieCat - A.J.
 JULIANI.
 This is a guest-post written by a middle school teacher in my district, Annemarie Catalano.

+J in the Library Elementary Librarians to Follow STEM Facilitators in Elementary Amazing Professors Teaching Teachers/Librarians Best Resources for Elementary School Makerspaces Instagram.
 Activity Example - Digital Citizenship Superhero Challenge — Bloxels.
 Start Here.
 How to navigate The menu bar at the top of the page is a great place to start, as it contains some of the main information on the blog, including the About page, Our Makerspace Journey, links to presentations I have done, curated resources and contact information.

 You’ll find links to my social media pages, a search box to find specific articles, and categories.
 (Note: This menu bar doesn’t always show up on mobile devices) Whenever you’re looking at the blog feed or an individual post, you’ll see a sidebar on the right.
 This includes my social links, newsletter sign-up and blog e-mail subscription sign-up.
 KEVA planks.
 Untitled.
 Don’t Leave Learning Up to Chance: Framing and Reflection.
 Building a Makerspace Library.
 If You Let Them Build It, They Will Learn.
 History of Making The idea of ‘making’ in libraries has a long, rich history.

 I was able to trace it all the way back to 1873, to Gowanda, New York, where the Gowanda Ladies Social Society came together to knit, sew, socialize, and talk about books.
 In 1905, Frances Jenkins Olcott, the children’s department head at the Carnegie Library of Pittsburgh, helped to establish home libraries in working-class houses, where she organized crafts such as sewing or basketry for local kids.
 In 1933, the Manitoba (Canada) Crafts Museum and Library was created as a meeting place and resource to connect people to crafts while both preserving the province’s cultural heritage and teaching students how to craft.
 In 1960, the Nebraska Public Library Commission hosted a variety of special activities, including creative arts, that were organized by area groups.
 ISLMA Virtual Maker Meet Up – Mattson's Musings.
 Today I had the opportunity to share some of my MakerSpace journey with librarians around the state of Illinois in a digital maker meet up!

 The Illinois School Library Media Association does wonderful work to connect school librarians across the state so that we can learn and grow with and from each other.
 You can access an archive of the entire Maker Meet Up here.
-You can also check out video of my two sessions as well as the slide decks below.
+Some #MakerSpace Resources – Mattson's Musings.
+Hello friends!

 Many offer community resources like 3D printers, software, electronics, craft and hardware supplies, and more.
 There were more than 135 million adult makers, more than half of the total adult population in America, in 2015.
 Articles & Blog Posts on Makerspaces 1.)
 2.)
 3.)
 4.)
 5.)
 6.)
 Creating a Makerspace at Your School.
 In this webinar for the edWeb.net Leadership 3.0 community, New Jersey Library Media Specialist Laura Fleming introduced the Maker Movement and provided tips on how you can create a makerspace in your own school.
 An overview of makerspaces and how they foster experimentation, invention, creation, exploration, and STEM/STEAM-related concepts were examined.